The sport where the words "muscle freak" come to mind whenever it is mentioned.

 - Cool Old Guy

 - Raymond Moon, who was declared by Guinness in 2009 to be the oldest competitive male bodybuilder in the world at the age of 79.
 That was before he had cancer, which he then proceed to beat.
-He even entered a competition at the age of 83, in 2013. note Jim Arrington also competed at the age of 83 in 2015.
-In 2022, James Arrington competed at the age of 90.
+He even entered a competition at the age of 83, in 2013. note Jim Arrington also competed at the age of 90 in 2022.

 - Ed Corney, frequently put forward as a candidate for "greatest poser of all time", won the 60+ division of the Masters Olympia twice.

 - Cool Old Lady: Female competitors who compete while in their 50s and above.
 Shirley Korito, a former American Gladiator, gamely returned to the stage in the 2016 NPC Southern USA Championships, competing in the "bikini" category.
 She was in her mid 50s (and had not competed in bodybuilding for more than 20 years), and one of only two women competing in the "above 50 (years of age)" category.

 - Ernestine Shepherd and Edith Wilma Connor were in their mid 70s when declared by Guinness to be the oldest competitive female bodybuilder in the world (Shepherd in 2012; Connor in 2011).
 Shepherd re-entered Guinness Records as the oldest female bodybuilder in 2016, at the age of 79.